written works that altered my brain chemistry, listed and linked in no particular order.

 Each issue is a precise and fascinating explanation of some part of the financial system.

-For me, the broader takeaway from reading all of these is that my mental model of organizations like banks should consider various incentive structures at play.
+For me, the broader takeaway from reading all of these is that my mental model of large organizations should consider various incentive structures at play.
 Observable behavior that seems unreasonable can become legible when viewed with a new lens.

 I don't think I could write a sufficient note about it.
 It's fantastic.